McCLIM/McCLIM/Backends/beagle/README.txt

     it's still there but it can be ignored to all intents and purposes).

 -18.- Note about force-quit; appended to (5).

+-20.- Bounding rectangles are slightly off (this can be seen in CLIM-FIG again).
+    It's only a matter of a pixel, maybe 2 in the worst case I've seen.
+    Probably caused by rounding errors in Beagle (we do quite a lot of int -> float conversion and ordinate manipulation (in cocoa 0.0, 0.0 falls 'between pixels' - 0.5, 0.5 is 'center of pixel').

+-25.- Bounding rects for commands entered in interactor panes are way out;
+    looks like the baseline of the text is being used as the bottom of the bounding rect!

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%